johsteffens/About-Me/README.md

 **A: Let first strip science fiction, romanticism and trivialities from AI: What remains is professionally known as 'Machine Learning'.
 I consider even that a misnomer.
 But for lack of a better term, I'll stick with it.**

 **Q:** OK, we actually talk about "Machine Learning".
 Proceed.<br>
 **A: Without getting too technical, Machine Learning is the symbiosis of algorithm, data and computational power, in order to discover structure in data and using it for decisions.
-The actual structure need never be revealed to or even understood by a human.
+That structure need never be revealed to or even understood by a human.
 It is sufficient that an algorithm can use it to perform decisions.**

 **Q:** Sounds like a reasonable top level definition.
 What next?<br>
-**A: Even though that structure appears hidden and somewhat intangible to humans, it is there and it is vital for making decisions.
-That structure is a form of filtered information originating from the training data.
+**A: That structure is a form of filtered information originating from the training data.
 When it is used to make decisions, it can not create new structure.
 It only applies structure obtained from the training data.
 Although that sounds restrictive, one can accomplish quite marvelous things with it.
 But it is a limiting condition.
 I've not seen anything, called AI, ever working outside these boundaries.**

 **Q:** One objection: How about [GAN](https://en.wikipedia.org/wiki/Generative_adversarial_network)?
 It seems to create new data out of nothing.
 That data looks like information no one has seen before.
 Is that not also new structure? <br>
 **A: You seem to refer to the ability of art-creation by Generative Adversarial Networks.
 It creates indeed new data but not new structure.
 It learned to model the space of potential art and to maximize distance to actual (human created) art.
 That is the intrinsic structure used by the system.
 The rest is simply mapping a random vector into an arbitrary point that space of maximal distance.
 So, generating an artificial piece of art is simply mapping a random vector.
 No new structure is created here!**

-**Q:** Well, putting it like that seems to strip some magic from of the GAN.
+**Q:** Well, putting it like that seems to take some magic out of the GAN.
 But is it not still quite intriguing what these networks can do?<br>
 **A: Yes, it is a brilliant concept.
-And, in a very specific field, able to produce quite impressive results.
+In a very specific field it is able to produce quite impressive results.
 Nevertheless, the GAN is a specialized machinery and no a pathway to general intelligence.**

 **Q:** Another objection: A [LLM](https://en.wikipedia.org/wiki/Large_language_model) can create code.
 So, code and data does not seem to have a distinct boundary.
 Since the LLM itself is code, could it not teach itself to better itself and thus become a runaway intelligence?<br>
 **A: No, it can't!
 The LLM is very good in doing associations.
 LLMs can extract meaning of presented data and output associated data, which falls into a specific range of human-expectation.
 Hence, these machines exhibit human-like behavior.
 However, any output is driven by structure, which already was part of the training data.
 Thus, it is unable to give you a solution to - say - the Collaz Conjecture, the Rieman Hypothesis or the P versus NP problem unless unless a true intelligence has solved and published it beforehand.
 In the same way it can't better itself unless a true intelligence has already published a better LLM.**